ProAjit/ImgurExplore/README.md

 All three branches are working means API integration is completed, but network architecture and UI-Data binding is partly completed.

-In 'clean_architecture' and 'main' branch code is same and it follows clean architecture principle, with 75% coverage.
+In 'clean_architecture' and 'main' branch code is same and it follows clean architecture principle, with 75% completion.

-In 'basic' branch MVVM architecture is followed with 60% coverage.
+In 'basic' branch MVVM architecture is followed with 60% completion.